folio-org/mod-ncip/README.md

 This service also uses the Drools rules to help determine the 'blocked' or 'ok' value for the response.
 The Drools rules look at the number of items checked out and the amount of outstanding fines.
 The rules can be adjusted in the rules.drl file.
 If you don't want to use them, delete or comment out the rules, but leave the rest of the file as is.

 ##### Accept Item
+The accept item service is called when a requested item arrives from another library.
+This service essentially creates the temporary record and places it on hold.
+It is probably the most complicated of the existing four service.
+It:

+1. Creates an instance (which is noted as 'Suppress from discovery')
+2. Creates a holding record (which is noted as 'Suppress from discovery')
+3. Creates an item (which is noted as 'Suppress from discovery')
+4. Places a hold (page request) on the item for the patron

+If something goes wrong with any of these four steps it does attempt to delete any instance, holding or item that may have been created along the way.

+In regards to placing the hold, the 'Requests' module has a 'Pickup Preference' field with options - 'hold shelf' or 'delivery'.
+The NCIP request contains 'PickupLocation'.
+I thought about a configuration that would allow the service to translate a pickup location to Pickup Preference = delivery
+However, when Pickup Preference = delivery, a patron delivery address is required.
+I don't think there is a way for me to derive that location - so I've hardcoded pickup preference to 'hold shelf'.

 ##### Checkout Item
+The checkout item service is called when an item is checked out (either a temporary item being circulated to a local patron or a local item being loaned to another library).
+In the 1.0 version of this module, this service does check for blocks on the patron and looks at the active indicator.
+If if finds blocks or if the patron is not 'active' the call to the service will fail.
+If/when JIRA UXPROD-1683 is completed this check can be removed.

 ##### Checkin Item